Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Toast.md

 # Toast
 Toast is a common component and provides simple messages.

 Unlike other popups, a toast consists only of a body field as it is just used for providing simple feedback to the user’s actions.

 You can use a toast to provide simple messages when the user does not need to make an additional action or confirmation.
 A toast will automatically disappear after a certain time.

 ![Toast](./media/toast.png)

-## Create with property
+## Create with Property

 To create a toast using property, follow these steps: